-|Local Connection (first tier)||Most voters support an MLA in the local multi-member region; nearly half the voters support the MLA in their specific riding*||Half the voters support the MLA in their constituency, which is ~1.7X current riding size||Most voters support an MLA in the local multi-member region; nearly half the voters support the MLA in their specific riding*||Half the voters support the MLA in their riding|
+|Local Connection (first tier)||~Half the voters support the first MLA in their specific riding; all voters have access to 2 MLAs per paired riding||~Half the voters support the MLA in their constituency, which is ~1.7X current riding size||Most voters support an MLA in the local multi-member region (urban); half the voters support the MLA in their specific riding (rural)||~Half the voters support the MLA in their riding|

 Mechanism most effective in opposition parties

-|Multi-member system examples up to 67%
+|Multi-member system examples up to 67% (urban)

-Mechanism most effective in larger parties
+Mechanism most effective in parties running gender-balanced slates

-|Electing Independents||Happens frequently in Ireland under STV||Can collect votes across region on second ballot, but rare||Happens frequently in Ireland under STV||Rare|
+|Electing Independents||If they place 1st or 2nd on ballot||Can collect votes across region on second ballot, but rare in practice||Happens frequently in Ireland under STV (urban)||Rare|

 ** See detailed explanation of influence of voting system on number of women elected near the bottom of this page.
 Although the percentage of women elected under FPTP in BC is the strongest showing in Canada, the system itself has no characteristics that directly encourage the election of more women.